cs1302uga/cs1302-tutorials/junit/junit.md

 ## Introduction

-[JUnit](https://junit.org/junit5/) is programmer-friendly _unit testing framework_ for Java.
+[JUnit](https://junit.org/junit5/) is programmer-friendly _unit testing framework_ and
-A **unit test** is some code that attempts to test another unit of code.
+_integration testing framework_ for Java.
+A **unit test** is some code that attempts to test another, single unit of code.
+An **integration test** is some code that attempts to test different units work together.
 In Java, the word unit generally means method.
 The JUnit framework provides the following:

-* A set of static methods and annotations that make writing unit tests easier.
+* A set of static methods and annotations that make writing tests easier.
 Instead of rewriting conditionals for passing or failing a test, implementing a counter for passed versus failed test cases, or setting up complicated control flow scenarios to test for exceptions, the JUnit framework already provides these things.